 This Poet's Corner

 Welcome-20 Pages in All !Family-FriendsFamily-Friends-AFamily-Friends-BMD/VA-AMD/VA-Bpg.
 7pg.
 8pg.
 9pg.
 10pg.
 11pg.
 12pg.
 13pg.
 14pg.
-15Prose, Short Sales, Reviews, etc.More Prose, Short Stories, etc.More Prose...Prosepg.
-20Photographs and Digital Pictures
+15Prose, Short Sales, Reviews, etc.More Prose, Short Stories, etc.More Prose...ProseSnippets Of Prose...Photographs and Digital Pictures

 This Poet's Corner

-Somewhere Up North a Liberal is Dying
+Somewhere Up North

-I cry sanctuary and flee from the TV
+I cry sanctuary and flee

-into the relative peace of my garden,
+Into the peace of my garden,

-pausing to putter and sort these shock induced thoughts.
+Pausing to putter and sort these

 Somewhere up north a liberal is dying.